skip to main content

 Farm Open Houses

-We routinely invite people to tour our farms and plants.
+As part of our commitment to transparency, we routinely invite people to tour our farms and plants.
 We encourage our farmers to be open to visitors within the constraints of biosecurity and business needs.
-Over the course of a year, a range of stakeholders, including retail and foodservice customers, media, advocacy groups, community members, students, and government representatives, visit our facilities.
+Over the course of a year, a range of stakeholders, including retail and food service customers, media, advocacy groups, community members, students, and government representatives, visit our facilities.
 We track the number of tours by audience and have a goal to conduct 100 tours a year.
-In 2021, we only conducted 42 tours as high pathogen avian influenza cases increased.
+Through August 2024, we have hosted 95 tours.

-Working with farm families we have established three on-farm Poultry Learning Centers in Georgia, Kentucky, and North Carolina.
-At these educational facilities, the family hosts guests of all ages for a transparent, interactive experience to learn about various aspects of poultry farming and proper animal care.
+Working with farm families, we have established three on-farm Poultry Learning Centers.
+The family hosts guests for a transparent, interactive experience to learn about poultry farming and proper animal care.
 Built seamlessly into the side of a working chicken house, each learning center includes a large viewing room that allows guests to observe the birds undisturbed in their environment.
-Farmers help visitors understand what they see inside the chicken house, as well as when they receive the birds to how they raise and care for them while they are on the farm.
-Additionally, guests have the opportunity for hands-on learning using actual poultry equipment that replicates what they see through the window, including mechanized feeders and waterers and automated temperature-control technology.
+Farmers explain what visitors are seeing inside the chicken house, as well as the timeline from when farmers receive the birds to how they raise and care for them.
+Guests can learn using actual poultry equipment that replicates what they see through the window, including mechanized feeders and waterers and automated temperature control technology.

 Company Stewardship Report